bsullgrim/Req-Act-NLP/README.md

 - [ ] Check quality scores and address POOR/CRITICAL requirements
 - [ ] Evaluate performance: `python evaluator.py`
 - [ ] Configure weights and thresholds as needed

-For detailed usage instructions, see the specific module documentation and examples in the repository.